 Current Medications and Drug Use

 Some medications are meant to move through the body very slowly.
-Lymphatic drainage techniques have the potential to push the drugs through your system too quickly which can reduce their effectiveness, or in some rare cases, cause the drug to be absorbed too quickly and cause illness or overdose.
+Lymphatic drainage techniques have the potential to push the drugs through your system too quickly.
+This can reduce their effectiveness, or in some rare cases, cause the drug to be absorbed too quickly and cause illness or overdose.

 Tell Your Massage Therapist About Your Lifestyle